simmi30/lnd1/docs/watchtower.md

 ]
 ```

-Note: *The watchtower’s public key is distinct from `lnd`’s node public key.
+Note: *The watchtower’s public key is distinct from `broln`’s node public key.
 For
 now this acts as a soft whitelist as it requires clients to know the tower’s
 public key in order to use it for backups before more advanced whitelisting
 features are implemented.
 We recommend NOT disclosing this public key openly,